Make-School-Courses/DS-2.2-Deep-Learning/ReadMe.md

 1. Practice tuning deep learning hyper-parameters

 ## Schedule

+**NOTE:** Due to the shorter summer sessions, for some class sessions you will see multiple topics covered.
+This is to ensure that we cover the same material that we normally would in non-summer terms.

 **Course Dates:** Monday, January 21 – Wednesday, March 6, 2019 (7 weeks)

 **Class Times:** Monday and Wednesday at 3:30–5:20pm (10 class sessions)